MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/logman-query.md

 author: jaimeo
 ---
 # logman query
-Query data collector or data collector set properties.
+query data collector or data collector set properties.

-For examples of how this command can be used, see [Examples](#BKMK_examples).
+for examples of how this command can be used, see [Examples](#BKMK_examples).

 ## Syntax